 Birmingham and Solihull.
 Natalie Thompson is APP’s Peer Support Facilitator, working in partnership with Birmingham and Solihull Mental Health NHS Foundation Trust.
 Natalie supports women and families affected by PP (or other manic/psychotic illness) and runs a regular café group for the area (more details below).

 Birmingham MBU and West.
 This is APP’s second collaboration with the Birmingham and Solihull Mental Health NHS Foundation Trust.
 Soukaina Bennani is our embedded Peer Support Facilitator in the Birmingham Mother and Baby Unit, Sandwell and West Birmingham area, providing peer support to women, their partners and families affected by postpartum psychosis.
-If you would like to know more about the Birmingham projects, please contact us: email@example.com
+If you would like to know more about the Birmingham projects, please email: email@example.com

 APP’s South Wales ActionOnPP project was set up to improve the mental health of women facing disadvantage in the area through access to peer support.
 Our South Wales Coordinator, Ines Beare, and team of volunteers have been supported by the Aneurin Bevan Health Board.
 The project was funded by Mind and Agenda through the Women Side by Side programme until June 2020.
 Our Wales team’s work includes campaigning in the region for better awareness and services, building service user engagement with the MBU and training health professionals.
 There is a lived experience café group for South Wales: email@example.com and in 2020 we added a café group for North Wales: firstname.lastname@example.org.